DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 date: "2018-12-20"
 ---

-_This is part two of a two-part series about our homepage redesign.
+_This is the second post in our two-part series about our homepage redesign.
 [Read part one here](/homepage-revamp/)._

 A few months ago, our small team at the Office of Natural Resources Revenue (ONRR) decided we needed to refactor our [open-data website](https://revenuedata.doi.gov/).
 We knew we were in for a massive undertaking, as the site was originally built largely with [Jekyll](https://jekyllrb.com/), with significant custom coding to furnish bespoke features, automate data updates, and compile and deploy the site with 18F's fantastic static-site hosting service, [Federalist](https://federalist.18f.gov/).

 ## An early obstacle

 When our team was hired to transition the site from [18F](https://18f.gsa.gov/) in late 2017, one issue emerged as an immediate concern.
-Our team was issued Windows 7 laptops, and we had a problem (thankfully, we've since received Windows 10 machines), but the site's codebase wasn't particularly cross-platform friendly.
+Our team was issued Windows 7 laptops (thankfully, we've since received Windows 10 machines), and we had a problem; the site's codebase wasn't particularly cross-platform friendly.
 Jekyll is built on Ruby: the former isn't officially supported on Windows, and the latter doesn't ship with Windows (as it does with macOS).
-To complicate matters further, the script to perform the most routine content management on the site – update the production, revenue, and disbursements data – assumed macOS/Linux output paths (forward slashes); the script broke on Windows.
+To complicate matters further, the script to perform the most routine content management on the site – update the production, revenue, and disbursements data – assumed macOS/Linux output paths (forward slashes).
+The script broke on Windows.

 Of course, we could have refactored just the data-update script, but that would have prevented macOS/Linux users from easliy forking and modifying [our code from GitHub](https://github.com/ONRR/doi-extractives-data).
 We wanted to create a workflow that would solve some of our biggest issues: